rebelsky/sams-assorted-musings-reflections/serious-or-frivolous.md

 ---

+Postscript [14]: Yes, I realize that essays about myself can be serious.
+Yes, I realize that it can be helpful to others to reflect on the things that I reflect on, or to see how I reflect on them.
+I also realize that essays on "serious" topics are still personal as I rarely try to employ a completely objective voice.
+Nonetheless, the personal essays feel different.
+I enjoy writing them, but I enjoy writing them for different reasons than I enjoy writing the other essays [15].

+---

 [1] Well, more precisely, essays on serious topics.
 My personality is such that I'll always put in a few silly comments even in essay son serious topics.